fastify/fastify-mysql/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)  [![Build Status](https://travis-ci.org/fastify/fastify-mysql.svg?branch=master)](https://travis-ci.org/fastify/fastify-mysql) [![Greenkeeper badge](https://badges.greenkeeper.io/fastify/fastify-mysql.svg)](https://greenkeeper.io/)

-Fastify MySQL connection plugin, with this you can share the same MySQL connection pool in every part of your server.
+Fastify MySQL/MariaDB connection plugin, with this you can share the same MySQL connection pool in every part of your server.
-Under the hood the [mysql2](https://github.com/sidorares/node-mysql2) is used, the options that you pass to `register` will be passed to the MySQL pool builder.
+Under the hood the [MariaDB Connector/Node.js](https://github.com/MariaDB/mariadb-connector-nodejs) is used, the options that you pass to `register` will be passed to the MySQL/MariaDB pool builder.

 ## Install
 ```